contiki-os/contiki/platform/jn516x/README.md

 Node IEEE/RIME/IPv6 Addresses
 -----------------------------

-Nodes will generally autoconfigure their IPv6 address based on their 64-bit IEEE/MAC address.
+Nodes will autoconfigure their IPv6 address based on their 64-bit IEEE/MAC address.
 The 64-bit MAC address is read directly from JN516x System on Chip.
 The 16-bit RIME address and the Node ID are set from the last 16-bits of the 64-bit MAC address.

 Additional documentation